regits2501/xwiz-client/README.md

 ### [⬑](#contents)
  The `credentials` object in fulfileld handler can contain a lot of information.
 In order to ease the memory footprint you can use parameters object (like one with `skip_status`) to leave out information you don't need.
-Here [list of params](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-verify_credentials.html) you can use.
+Here is the [list of params](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-verify_credentials.html) you can use.